DavidStrootman/Civpicker/README.md

-# Gagnismathr
+# Age of Empires Civilization Picker
 Track which civilizations you have played in Age of Empires I and II.
 Randomly select a new civilization to play based on the filters you set.
-Live on [aoe.strootman.dev](https://aoe.strootman.dev).
+Live on [aoe.civpicker.com](https://aoe.civpicker.com).

 ![Preview](images/preview.png)

 ## Installation
 Built with [Vue](https://vuejs.org/) | [Vite](https://vitejs.dev/) | [Pinia](https://pinia.vuejs.org/)
-1. Clone the repository: `git clone https://github.com/davidstrootman/Gagnismathr.git`
+1. Clone the repository: `git clone https://github.com/davidstrootman/Civpicker.git`
 2. Install dependencies: `npm install`

 ## Usage